 Labeled as the largest arena in the United States, The United Center hosts over 200 events each year.
 Since its opening in 1994, it has also had over 20 million visitors.
 In Chicago, it is most well known as the home to our Chicago Blackhawks hockey team and the Chicago Bulls basketball team.

-US Cellular Field (Home of the Chicago White Sox baseball team) 4.8 km/3.0 miles
+US Cellular Field (Home of the Chicago baseball) - Distance: 4.9 miles